Yacht Charter The Canaries

-The islands have seen boom times and bust throughout the last six hundred years.
+The islands have seen boom times and busts throughout the last six hundred years.
 There was mass emigration to the Caribbean and South America in the 18th Century as those Spanish colonies competed with them for manpower and industry, with an estimated 50,000 Canarians heading to the western reaches of the Spanish empire.

 In the 1970s boom came back to the islands as General Franco opened them up to tourism for revenues.
 Lanzarote and Tenerife became bywords for cheap package holidays.
 Thankfully the artist and hero of the islands Cesar Manrique fought to conserve much of the natural jewels and colonial architecture against the rapaciousness of 'progress'.

 From a yachting perspective, the Volvo Ocean race now starts from the islands and they are a sailor's paradise.
 The North-East Trade Winds are so reliable and steady that you won't want to leave the boat!
 A Canary Islands yacht charter is a fantastic way of getting about the Canaries sailing area - do bring your walking boots as from various ports and anchorages you can explore everything from tropical forest to volcanic moonscapes and even the highest mountain in Spain, Teide.
-Wine and local gastronomy are other favourite activities - the latter to refuel you from a blast at sea and a walk up a mountain, with the former to relax those aching muscles!
+Wine and local gastronomy are other favorite activities - the latter to refuel you from a blast at sea and a walk up a mountain, with the former to relax those aching muscles!
 Did we say sandy beaches?
 Whether black or white sand you're spoiled for choice.